DaemonEngine/Urcheon/README.md

 ### Dependencies

-ℹ️ The [DaemonMediaAuthoringKit](https://github.com/DaemonEngine/DaemonMediaAuthoringKit) makes easy to set-up a complete production environment with Urcheon, its dependencies, and other tools.
+💡️ The [DaemonMediaAuthoringKit](https://github.com/DaemonEngine/DaemonMediaAuthoringKit) makes easy to set-up a complete production environment with Urcheon, its dependencies, and other tools.

 These are the Python3 modules you will need to run `urcheon`: `argparse`, `colorama`, `pillow`, `psutil`, and `toml` >= 0.9.0.